cathei/BakingSheet/README.md

 ![Concept](.github/images/concept.png)

-BakingSheet's core concept is controlling datasheet schema from C# code, make things flexible while supporting multiple sources like .xlsx or Google sheets.
-Also, you won't have to include source .xlsx files or parsing libraries for production builds.
+BakingSheet's core concept is controlling datasheet schema from C# code, make things flexible while supporting multiple sources like Excel files or Google sheets.
+You can think it as datasheet version of [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping).
+Also, you won't have to include source Excel files or parsing libraries for production builds.
 BakingSheet supports JSON serialization by default, you can ship your build with JSON or your custom format.

 BakingSheet's basic workflow is like this:
 1. Programmers make C# schema that represents Datasheet.
-(They can provide sample .xlsx or Google Sheet with headers.)
+(They can provide sample Excel files or Google Sheet with headers.)
 2. Designers fill up the Datasheet, using any powerful functions and features of spreadsheet.
 3. Edit-time script converts Datasheet to JSON (or any custom format) with your C# schema and validates data.
 4. Runtime script reads from JSON (or any custom format) with your C# schema.